bwoody3142/FullCourtAnalytics/Documentation/User.md

 - There is currently only one feature available on this page and that is Roster access.
 - To access the Roster page click "Roster" on the navbar.
-  Again if your browser window is smaller than full size you will see the icon below. <br>
+  Again if your browser window is smaller than full size you will see the icon below.

 ![Navbar Icon](https://github.com/bwoody3142/FullCourtAnalytics/raw/master/AuxiliaryFiles/Navbar.png) <br>
 In that event click the icon and the navbar will expand to show you the different options.
 - If you would like to go back to splash page hit the "Home" button.